r0ry/PoC_Kubernetes/README.md

 ![Alt_Text](https://i0.wp.com/www.bubblecode.net/wp-content/uploads/2013/03/client_credentials_flow.png?resize=525%2C396)

 Client_id, Client_secret, Scopes and Claims are stored in memory.
-These are further used by Ocelot to authenticate and authorize the client.
+These are further used by Ocelot to authenticate and authorise the client.

 ## OcelotGateway

-Routing, Authentication and Authorization is done according to the docs: [Ocelot](https://ocelot.readthedocs.io/en/latest/index.html)
+Routing, Authentication and Authorisation is done according to the docs: [Ocelot](https://ocelot.readthedocs.io/en/latest/index.html)

 ## Postman Testing